gabholli/gabholli.github.io/README.md

 # Project Title
-Simple overview of use/purpose.
+My Github Page

 ## Description
-An in-depth paragraph about your project and overview of use.
+This project contains files for my personal portfoilo to showcase my work and contact information.

 ## Getting Started
 ### Dependencies
-- Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-- ex.
-Windows 10
+- Runs within one's web browser of choice
 ### Installing
-- How/where to download your program
-- Any modifications needed to be made to files/folders
+- This web page does not require any direct installation on your computer
 ### Executing program
-- How to run the program
-- Step-by-step bullets
-## Help
-Any advise for common problems or issues.

-command to run if program contains helper info
+- To execute, navigate within your web browser to https://gabholli.github.io

 ## Authors
-Contributors names and contact info

-ex.
-Dominique Pizzie
-ex. @DomPizzie
+Gabe Hollifield

 ## Version History
-- 0.2
-Various bug fixes and optimizations
-See commit change or See release history
-- 0.1
-Initial Release

 ## License
-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details

-##Acknowledgments
-Inspiration, code snippets, etc.